DrEmpiricism/Optimize-Offline/README.md

 ## System Applications universally safe, and recommended, to remove ##

-This can vary, depending on the end-user's final image requirements, but SecHealthUI (Windows Defender), ParentalControls, ContentDeliveryManager, MicrosoftEdge, PPIProjection, HolographicFirstRun, BioEnrollment (if no Biometrics will be used), SecureAssessmentBrowser and (optionally) XboxGameCallableUI are all safe to remove.
+This can vary, depending on the end-user's final image requirements, but SecHealthUI (Windows Defender), ParentalControls, ContentDeliveryManager, MicrosoftEdge, MicrosoftEdgeDevelopmentTools, PPIProjection, HolographicFirstRun, BioEnrollment (if no Biometrics will be used), SecureAssessmentBrowser and (optionally) XboxGameCallableUI are all safe to remove.
 XboxGameCallableUI should only be removed if all Xbox Provisioned Application Packages are also removed and will not be used (see below).
 Moreover, Cortana can also be removed; however, doing so will render the default search feature inoperable so its removal is only recommended if the end-user will be using a 3rd party search program like ClassicShell.

 **ShellExperienceHost should never be removed**.